codepath/android_guides/Dependency-Injection-with-Dagger-2.md

                                 .build();
 ```

+#### Declare your dependencies

-To start using Dagger 2, you need to define what should be instantiated as singletons.
-For instance, if we wish to make a single Retrofit instance tied to the application lifecycle and available to all our activities and fragments, we first need to make Dagger aware that one can be provided.
-By annotating a class with `@Module`, Dagger will start searching the methods to see which of them will be used as providers of these singletons:
+You need to define what should be included as part of the dependency chain.
+For instance, if we wish to make a single `Retrofit` instance tied to the application lifecycle and available to all our activities and fragments, we first need to make Dagger aware that a `Retrofit` instance can be provided.
+We create a class called `NetModule.java` and annotate it with `@Module` to signal to Dagger to search within the available methods for possible instance providers:

 ```java
 @Module